katyukha/Odood/README.md

 ## Current state

+The project is still *under development*.

-Currently, the project is still *under development*, and could be used in parallel with [odoo-helper-scripts](https://katyukha.gitlab.io/odoo-helper-scripts/) for now.
+Currently, this project could be used in parallel with [odoo-helper-scripts](https://katyukha.gitlab.io/odoo-helper-scripts/).

 ## License